Surfboard Construction: What to Consider Before You Order

 Choosing a Construction

 There’s no wrong choice on any of the above when you’re ordering a new board.
-But here is generally how I approach it whenever I’m building one for myself or ordering one from another shaper.
+But here is generally how I approach construction selection whenever I’m building one for myself, helping a customer, or ordering one from another shaper.

 1. Start With The Core